 Check out Makawehi Lithified Cliffs: A large, rocky area known as Makawehi Point juts out into the ocean at Shipwreck Beach.
 You can find Lokoea fish ponds and a blowhole that spouts water about 100 feet into the air when the surf is high.
-If you feel adventurous, you can hike around Makawehi Point during low tide.
+You can hike around Makawehi Point during low tide if you feel adventurous.
 The Lithified Cliffs are a treasure trove of fossils, petroglyphs, and burial grounds.

 Windsurfing: The consistent winds here create good conditions for windsurfing adventurers.

 Swimming: If you're feeling adventurous, you can enter the water right near the beach on a sunny day when it is calm enough to do so safely.
-It is recommended that you walk along the shoreline to see if the sea conditions are suitable for your activities before entering the water!
+You should walk along the shoreline to see if the sea conditions are suitable for your activities before entering the water!

-Maha'ulepu Heritage Trail: You can also enjoy a pleasant hike along the Maha'ulepu Heritage Trail- considered one of the most beautiful hikes in Kauai.
-The trail skirts the coastline.
-The trail winds through an ancient Hawaiian fishpond and along a stretch of white sand beach before reaching Maha’ulepu Valley.
+Maha'ulepu Heritage Trail: You can also enjoy a pleasant hike along the Maha'ulepu Heritage Trail- considered one of the most beautiful hikes on Kauai.
+The trail skirts the coastline, winds through an ancient Hawaiian fishpond, and along a stretch of white sand beach before reaching Maha'ulepu Valley.
 There are several entry points to the Mahaulepu Heritage Trail, but the most popular is where we started: Shipwreck Beach.

 The trail passes through Makauwahi Beach, which is a turtle nesting area.
-It then continues east through Makauwahi Cave Reserve, rich with cultural history.
-Expect to find petroglyphs, canoe ramps, and even a traditional heiau (ancient Hawaiian temple) on the trail.
+It then continues east through Makauwahi Cave Reserve, rich in cultural history.
+On the track, expect to find petroglyphs, canoe ramps, and even a traditional heiau (ancient Hawaiian temple).

 Nearby Attractions and Sights of Shipwreck Beach

 Poipu Beach Park: Located just next door to Shipwreck Beach, a great place to dive in.
 The park offers calm waters and tons of space to swim, snorkel, and surf.
-For those who want to enjoy their food with a view, this beach also offers picnic tables and barbecue grills along its shoreline.
+This beach also provides picnic tables and barbecue grills along its shoreline for those who want to enjoy their food with a view.

-Stroll through the town of Kapa’a: If you’re looking for the quintessential Kauai town, look no further than Kapa’a.
+Stroll through the town of Kapa'a: If you're looking for the quintessential Kauai town, look no further than Kapa'a.
 The hub of the east side, this town is a great place to get a feel for Kauai.
-Kapa’a is a small, walkable town with plenty of shops and restaurants.
-The oceanfront Coconut Marketplace also has plenty of shopping and dining options, along with living entertainment.
-This is a must-see if you want to experience all that Kauai has to offer.
+Kapa'a is a small, walkable town with plenty of shops and restaurants.
+The oceanfront Coconut Marketplace also has plenty of shopping, dining options, and live entertainment.
+This is a must-see if you want to experience all that Kauai offers.

 Luxury at Grand Hyatt Kauai Resort and Poipu Kai Resort: Enjoy these resorts located in Poipu Beach along the southern coast of Kauai, where guests can enjoy luxurious amenities and accommodations, world-class golf, and dining, an award-winning spa, extensive children's programs, water activities, tennis and more.

-The Poipu Bay Golf Course, South Kauai: This course features 18 holes for all skill levels and a driving range and practice putting greens.
+The Poipu Bay Golf Course, South Kauai: This course features 18 holes for all skill levels, a driving range, and practice putting greens.
 This course is surrounded by panoramic ocean views from almost every hole and hosts the PGA Grand Slam of Golf each year in late October / early November.